SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Models

 \subsection{FastText}

-Considering the naturally noisy structure of tweets, a reasonable extension over the word-based model is to use subword representations.
-A strong subword model is FastText (FT) \cite{joulin2016bag}, which has shown strong performance on various tasks without the need for extensive hyper-parameter tuning.
-The FastText model for text classification uses a shallow neural model, similar to the continuous bag-of-words model~\cite{mikolov2013}, but instead of predicting the word, based on its neighbors, it predicts the target label based on the words in the sample.
-The input of this neural model is a one-hot representation of the word and also of its $n$-grams \cite{joulin2016bag}.
+A suitable extension to the word-based model is to use subword representations to overcome the naturally noisy structure of the tweets.
+FastText \cite{joulin-etal-2017-bag} is a subword model, which has shown strong performance on various tasks without the need for extensive hyper-parameter tuning.
+It uses a shallow neural model for text classification similar to the continuous bag-of-words model~\cite{mikolov2013}.
+However, instead of predicting the word based on its neighbors, it predicts the target label based on the sample's words.
+FastText offers a valuable, diverse modeling representation to the ensemble due to its differences with the simple PMI model and the heavy-lifting LSTM and BERT models.
+We train FastText with bigrams and a learning rate of 0.01 for Levels A and B, and with trigrams and a learning rate of 0.09 for Level C. All tasks use a window size of five and a hierarchical softmax loss.

-We use FastText for two main reasons.
-First, FastText is inherently different from both the simple PMI model and from the heavy-lifting LSTM and Transformer models, thus giving a valuable modeling representation for the overall ensemble.
-Second, while deep neural models have greater representational and modeling power, their performance may vary greatly depending on the task, the number of training examples, and the amount of hyper-parameter tuning performed.
-Thus, we argue that the robustness and the simplicity of FastText is a good choice for semi-supervised training.

-We train the FastText model with bigrams and a learning rate of 0.01 for Levels A and B, and with trigrams and a learning rate of 0.09 for Level C. For all tasks, we use a window of size 5 and a hierarchical softmax loss.